HERALDS CAMPAIGN

 No member of the First has a greater legacy than Whyonah.
 In the aftermath of the Outsider War, Noth was left a barren plain.
 The first Herald to be blessed with the gift of prescience, Whyonah knew that the other Herald's artefacts of civilization would all fail; but life would still persist.
 Live must still persist.
 So began the greatest of the First's projects; the biological restoration of Noth.
 Whyonah traveled the breadth of the world, scouring the empty expanse for seeds, saplings, and wildlife.
 With the gods guiding her footsteps, she found an Outsider God reliquary; a nature preserve.

-She first showed them the past; foragers, her first followers, creating the names of plants, and identifying those safe to eat, and others to use as medicines.
-The First were fascinated by how these people lived within their means, finding uses for simple plants they could not imagine.
-Gifted weather seeding technology by Meauraeve, she then took the First to a grassy plain, and flooded it, showing them the present.
+She then showed them the present; Gifted weather seeding technology by Meauraeve, she then took the First to a grassy plain, and flooded it.
 The First watched in bewilderment, and then dawning horror as the flood wiped the landscape clear of any feature, leaving a wasteland of debris.
 She then showed them the same flooding rain over her forests, where the water was unable to condense into great masses, and the nearby cities were completely unharmed.

-And finally, she showed them the future.
-She took the First to the location of one of their more recently established cities.
+And finally, she showed them the future; She took the First to the location of one of their more recently established cities.
 The buildings remained, but the people were gone.
 When the First demanded to know what she had done to them, Whyonah replied;

 "Cities are not a people.
 Not the houses, roads or temples.
 A man cannot eat a brick and be satiated.
 You ask what I have done with these people?
 Nothing that the world cannot already do to them; I am the habitat that collapses when the last tree is felled.
 I am the cold that devastates the harvest; I am the starvation which leads to futile abandonment; and I am erosion and rust, and with me, all great works collapse into the wind and sea, eventually".
+She then led the First into the cties Temple, where a single sapling had risen in the centre of the space, cracking through the tiles of the floor in the process.
+The First then understood her warning; Society was fragile, but nature eternal.

 It is believed that in this demonstration Whyonah inspired some of the Herald's greatest works; Ttsgohal's invention of the No-Box, to help inoculate future societies from stagnation; Ttiana pivoted from projects with metal and stone, and showed her followers how to build from renewable materials without choking the land; Sandro began creating stories and songs of plantlife, so future generations could sing and recall the uses or dangers of different flora; and Gilgahn fought and then lived beside these new wild beasts, finding inspiration in how they hunted prey to use in his own martial instruction.